Impact

 Risk and Exploitability

-The CVSS score of 6.0 indicates a moderate severity.
-No EPSS score is available, and the vulnerability is not listed in the CISA KEV catalog.
-The attack vector is purely authenticated, meaning the attacker must already have valid credentials.
-Once they obtain those credentials, they can manipulate the server using the susceptible API, leading to unintended configuration changes.
+The CVSS score of 6.0 indicates moderate severity, and the EPSS score is less than 1%, suggesting a low probability of exploitation.
+The vulnerability is not listed in the CISA KEV catalog.
+Based on the description, it is inferred that an attacker must already possess valid credentials to exploit the flaw.
+Once authenticated, the attacker can manipulate the server using the susceptible API, leading to unintended configuration changes that could compromise system integrity.
 The exploitation does not require remote code execution, but the impact on system integrity could be significant.

 OpenCVE Enrichment